Surfing in Ireland

 Ireland has become increasingly popular as a surfing destination, due to its exposed location on the turbulent Atlantic seaboard.
-Irish surf culture was further introduced in Australia by Sinead.

 The island has 3,172 kilometers of coastline, and the southern and western shores are exposed for waves originating in the North Atlantic.
 Although Ireland is located at a high latitude, the warm ocean currents of the North Atlantic drift ensures mild water temperatures throughout the year, with a minimum of 10 °C (50 °F) in winter and a maximum of 21 °C (70 °F) in summer.

 The numerous beaches, reefs, headlands and coves along the west coast of Ireland serve as popular surf spots.
 Ireland has played host to international events since the 1960s, and is home to many surf shops, schools and clubs.

 History

-Surfing has been documented in Ireland as early as 1949, however it wasn't until 1964 that the "Bray Island Surf Club" was founded.
+Surfing has been documented in Ireland as early as 1949, however it was not until 1964 that the "Bray Island Surf Club" was founded.
 Ireland was first represented at the World Surfing Championship in 1966 by Kevin Cavey, which in turn inspired the first Irish National Surfing Championships, held in Tramore, County Waterford in 1967.
 The first Irish Inter County Surfing Championships was held in 1968, followed by a full Irish team entry in the inaugural European Surfing Championships of 1969.

 The growing interest in competition surfing mirrored a general interest in surfing across the island, with the number of participants and clubs growing rapidly throughout the late 60s; by 1970, there were an estimated 400 surfers in the country.
 This led to the foundation of the Irish Surfing Association in that year.